EmekaEmmanuel/Bookstore/README.md

 # 📖 Capstone javascript project <a name="about-project"></a>

-> This is a project for all fans of mathematics; It is a Single Page App (SPA) that allows users to: Make simple calculations and Read a random math-related quote.
+> The Bookstore is a project that allows users to: Display a list of books, Add a book, Remove a selected book.
+React and Redux were used.

 ## 🛠 Built With <a name="built-with"> </a>

 > React.
+> Redux.

 ### Tech Stack <a name="tech-stack"></a>